Hx-Ying18/CDPS_PFinal/README.md

-# CELT
+## DEPLOY

-CLI in click for deploying a reliable and scalable arquitecture.
+Deploy is a Python CLI for deploying [QUIZ](https://github.com/CORE-UPM/quiz_2019) web app in a reliable and scalable arquitecture.